-- Myth #1: A Dotmobi TLD was necessary for indexing and ranking – The company behind Dotmobi TLD wants you to believe that building a mobile site through their product is the best approach.
-The truth is that whether you build it on Dotmobi TLD or m.domain.com or another alternative you are no better or worse…however, Google has indexed more m.domain.com sites more than any other.
+- Myth #1: A Dotmobi TLD is necessary for indexing and ranking – The company behind Dotmobi TLD wants you to believe that building a mobile site through their product is the best approach.
+The truth is that whether you build it on Dotmobi TLD or m.domain.com or another alternative, you are no better or worse.
+However, Google has indexed more m.domain.com sites than any other.

-- Myth #2: Metatxt is necessary for mobile SEO – Metatext files are like robots.txt or an XML sitemap in that it helps a search engine find and index content.
-The only problem is that it isn’t supported by Google or Bing.
+- Myth #2: Metatext is necessary for mobile SEO – Metatext files are like robots.txt or an XML sitemap in that they help a search engine find and index content.
+The only problem is that metatext isn’t supported by Google or Bing.
 That’s significant since they command over 99% of mobile market share.
 If your content is already indexed well, you don’t need metatext.

 - Myth #3: Code validation is necessary for mobile SEO – In a nutshell, when it comes to smartphones, validation doesn’t matter.

-- Myth #7: People Aren’t Searching On Mobile Devices – This myth isn’t as common as the other, but it was made famous by Steve Jobs who said in 2010, “search hasn’t happened on mobile devices.”
-Early this year Google reported that 1 in 7 queries come from devices.
+- Myth #7: People Aren’t Searching On Mobile Devices – This myth isn’t as common as others, but it was made famous by Steve Jobs who said in 2010, “search hasn’t happened on mobile devices.”
+Early this year, Google reported that 1 in 7 queries comes from devices.
 Some industries like restaurants receive even higher percentage of searches on mobile phones.
-Jobs was actually saying that most search occurs through apps, but Google reported that mobile searches were actually 77% of smartphone users search on their phones than using apps, which was 66%.
+Jobs was actually saying that most of the search occurs through apps, but Google reported that mobile searches were actually conducted by 77% of smartphone users on their phones and not through apps, which was 66%.